Self-Directed Case Study · Windows Endpoint & Server Administration

 VMware Fusion Windows 11 PowerShell Storage Spaces Local Policy

-TASK 01 Install Windows 11 on VMware Fusion — Named to Lab Standard
+TASK 01 Install Windows 11 on VMware Fusion — Named to Lab Convention

 Every enterprise build starts the same way — a blank virtual machine.
-For this task, I deployed a fresh Windows 11 installation inside VMware Fusion on my MacBook, naming the machine following the lab convention: YourName-StudentID.
-This was my first hands-on contact with desktop virtualization for the course, and it set the foundation for everything that followed.
+For this task, I deployed a fresh Windows 11 installation inside VMware Fusion on my MacBook, using a consistent lab naming convention so each later configuration step could be traced clearly.

 Getting Windows 11 to install on Fusion required downloading the ISO, creating the VM with sufficient specs, and navigating through the Setup wizard.
-The machine name MdRahatIslamAnik-101635860 was set during initial configuration — a detail that mattered for identification across every subsequent screenshot.
+The machine name followed the lab convention during initial configuration — a detail that mattered for identification across subsequent screenshots.

-VMware Fusion — Windows 11 desktop running, student ID visible on desktop
+VMware Fusion — Windows 11 desktop running with identifiers redacted

-VMware Fusion — Windows 11 desktop running, student ID visible on desktop
+VMware Fusion — Windows 11 desktop running with identifiers redacted

 VMware page & Windows 11 installation running side by side on macOS